dhruvkhattar/2DGame/README.md

-Angry Birds like 2D Game in Opengl(GLFW)
+2D Game Projectile in Opengl(GLFW)
 =================

 ### How to compile: